tarekauel/tk1progex1/theory/ex6/ex6.md

 We assume messages about the currently running game for this scenario (such as kill-death-ratio).
 A producer can not announce the messages that it will sent (no scores or similar figures that might be used as filter).
 Therefore a subscription based routing is superior.
-Routing with advertisements would require that the produce sends a subscription for approximately each message because the game scores will change for every game.
+Routing with advertisements would require that the produce sends an advertisement for approximately each message because the game scores will change for every game.
 All in all advertisement is only useful if a meaningful filter is advertised.